vishal14102005/To-Do-list/README.md

 # To-Do-list
-it a simple to do list program (You can make changes accordingly)
+it a simple to do list program to manage your daily tasks..
+(You can make changes accordingly)